-The Board of Supervisors of the County of San Diego ordains as follows:
+The Board of Supervisors of the County of San Diego ordain as follows:

 Section 1.
-California Health and Safety Code (H & S Code) section 13869.7 (a) provides that a fire protection district organized pursuant to Part 2.7 (commencing with section 13800) of Division 12 of the H & S Code, may adopt building standards relating to fire and panic safety that are more stringent than the building standards adopted by the State Fire Marshal and contained in the California Building Standards Code.
+California Health and Safety Code (H & S Code) section 13869.7 (a) provides that a fire protection district organized pursuant to Part 2.7 (commencing with section 13800) of Division 12 of the H & S Code, may adopt building standards relating to fire and panic safety that are more stringent than the building standard adopted by the State Fire Marshal and contained in the California Building Standards Code.
 H & S Code section 13869.7(c) requires a fire protection district to transmit its adopted ordinance to the county where the ordinance will apply and allows the legislative body of a county to ratify, modify or deny an adopted fire protection district ordinance.
-The fire protection districts within the boundaries of San Diego County have collaborated to adopt by an ordinance for each district.
-The 2023 Consolidated Fire Code is based upon the 2022 California Fire Code, as modified by each fire protection district based on their respective determinations as to what is reasonably necessary because of local climatic, geological and topographical conditions.
+The fire protection districts within the boundaries of San Diego County have collaborated to adopt by an ordinance for each district, the 2022 California Fire Code.
+The 2023 Consolidated Fire Code is based upon the County's 2023 Fire Code as currently referenced and adopted in Title 9, Division 6, Chapter 1 of the County Code, subject to the modifications of each fire protection district to the Building Standards Code based upon their respective determinations as to what modifications are reasonably necessary because of local climatic, geological and topographical conditions within the district.